sayanmete027/XSTRO-V1/readme.md

 > [!Note]
 > Below is a comprehensive and easy-to-understand guide on how to create your custom functionalities and specifications.
 Some of you might wonder why I didn't add fun features like games, etc. It's a WhatsApp bot, and those features are not the focus of this project.
 Implement those at your end if needed.

-### Custom Session Generator
+### Create your own session

 1. [Session Generator](https://github.com/AstroX11/XstroSession)
 2. [Session Encryptor](https://github.com/AstroX11/session-maker-crypto)

 - A detailed usage guide is provided in the repositories on how to use them properly.
 Also, use PostgreSQL to save sessions.
-Again, if you try to steal your users' sessions using such methods, I condemn you and your tactics, as I strongly oppose this method of social engineering.
+Again, if you try to steal your users' sessions using such methods, I condemn you and your tactics, as I strongly oppose this and any method of social engineering.

 ### How can I create a command?